How to build a high performance team

 Some performance and HR experts believe that all you need to do to improve individual or team performance is put people on a training course or give them a pep talk.
 Oftentimes though this approach is too short-sighted.
 As an example, there’s often no point sending someone on a training course to upskill, when that person’s values system is at odds with the organizational culture.

-This equation highlights the need to take a strategic approach to high performance and look at all the factors that determine performance results, such as those outlined above.
+The secret?
+You need to take a strategic approach to high performance and look at all the factors that determine performance results, such as those outlined above.
 Don’t cherry pick a short-term “solution” in the hope that it will solve the problem.
 Be strategic.

 How to be strategic?
 First, you need to apply a strategic high performance model.
 Second, you need to build a team using principles of strategic human resources and behaviour.